★ New Gallery ★

 I began keeping a personal journal at the beginning of 2014 as a way to document some events in my life and changes to my perspective on the world, and the people in it.
 I don’t add much to this section of the site because I don’t have much to say to the public anymore.
 When I do this is the place you can find it.

 Having a rich history in Photography, I wanted to take my talents to the next level.
 So I taught myself video production which included shooting, lighting, script writing, direction, editing and motion video graphics.
 I worked in this medium for a number of years.
 Now, it’s all for fun.

-Since I was a kid I’ve had a camera in my hand.
+Of all the hobbies I’ve indulged in photography is my favorite by far.
+I’ve had a camera in my hand since i was a kid.
 I started off with a Kodak 110 camera and I learned how to use it in short order.
-I’ve always had an eye for imagery which I’ve liberally combined with my stories of humanity, nature and personal struggle and toil.
+I’ve always had an eye for imagery which I began combining with my own personal experiences.
+Subjects: humanity and nature.

 H&8th Night Market is a volunteer-driven not-for-profit event founded by Laura Massenat, owner of Elemental Coffee Roasters, Chef Jonathon Stranger, co-owner of neighborhood restaurants Ludivine and The R&J Lounge and Supper Club, and J.D.
 Merryweather, owner of Coop Ale Works, as a fun way to bring the neighborhood together and introduce Oklahoma City residents to new development in the Midtown district.